nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2b.md

 }
 ```

-The following credentials have to be available in the Nuts node organisation wallet:
+The following credentials **MUST** be available in the Nuts node organisation wallet:
 1. X509Credential based on UZI server certificate
 2. HealthcareProviderRoleTypeCredential